 - Once your iPhone has finished the setup process, open the Watch app.
 (You can also bring your Apple Watch near your iPhone to bring up a similar interface to the AirPods pairing screen, which will then launch the Watch app.)

-Warning: If you don't have iCloud health sync enabled and set up both your iPhone and Apple Watch from scratch, you will lose your health data.
+Warning: If you don't have iCloud health sync enabled and set up your iPhone and Apple Watch from scratch, you will lose your health data.

 If you've purchased an LTE Apple Watch, you'll likely have a cellular plan for that Apple Watch attached to your iPhone's account.
 Good news: You shouldn't need to move the plan over when you move to your new iPhone.
 Just follow the steps above, and you should be all set.